 There are more than 30 species of Cornus, the genus to which dogwoods belong.
 Many of these are native to North America and are cold hardy from USDA zones 4 to 9.
 Each species is different and not all are hardy flowering dogwood trees or bushes.
 Zone 4 dogwood trees are some of the hardiest and can bear temperatures of -20 to -30 degrees F. (-28 to -34 C.).
 It is important to choose the right species of dogwood trees for zone 4 to ensure their survival and continued beauty in your landscape.

 About Cold Hardy Dogwood Trees

 Dogwoods are known for their classic foliage and colorful, flower-like bracts.
 The true flowers are insignificant, but many species also produce ornamental and edible fruits.
 Planting dogwood trees in cold climates requires some knowledge of the plant’s hardiness range and a few tricks to help protect the plant and help it survive some seriously cold weather without damage.
 Zone 4 is one of the coldest USDA ranges and dogwood trees need to be adaptable to extended winters and freezing temperatures.

-There are many hardy dogwood trees for zone 4 but there are also bushy forms, such as Yellow Twig dogwood, which provide attractive foliage and stems.
+There are many hardy dogwood trees for zone 4 but there are also bushy forms, such as Yellow Twig dogwood, which provides attractive foliage and stems.
 In addition to hardiness, the size of your tree should be a consideration.
-Dogwood trees span heights from 15 to 70 feet (4.5 to 21.5 m.) but are more commonly 25 to 30 feet (7.5 to 9 m.) tall.
+Dogwood trees span heights from 15 to 70 feet (5-21 m.) but are more commonly 25 to 30 feet (8-9 m.) tall.